Gbadebo Rhodes-Vivour

-Background and education

-Rhodes-Vivour was born on Lagos Island but grew up in Ikeja, both in Lagos State.
+Education

-He attended Chrisland Schools, up to JSS3, and then proceeded to Paris to attend École Active Bilingue, where he completed his secondary education.
+He attended Chrisland Schools (Primary and Secondary), up to JSS3, and then proceeded to Paris to attend École Active Bilingue, where he completed his secondary education.
 He has a bachelor's degree in architecture from University of Nottingham and a master's degree in the same field from the Massachusetts Institute of Technology (MIT).
 He partook in the National Youth Service Corps (NYSC) in 2008 after his first master's and completed it in 2009.
 He later attained a second master's degree in Research and Public Policy from the University of Lagos (UNILAG).

+Background

+Rhodes-Vivour was born on Lagos Island but grew up in Ikeja, both in Lagos State.
 Rhodes-Vivour is from a prominent Nigerian family; he is the son of Barrister Olawale and Mrs. Nkechi Rhodes-Vivour.
 His uncle was a one-time justice of the Supreme Court of Nigeria, Bode Rhodes-Vivour, and his grandfather was the late judge Akinwunmi Rhodes-Vivour.
 He is also the great-grandnephew of Steven Bankole Rhodes, the second ever indigenous judge appointed in Nigeria, and his great-great-grandfather was the wealthy 19th century planter William Vivour.